algolia/algoliasearch-client-php/website/docs/automation/testing/common-test-suite.md

         "limit": 21,
         // data parameters
         "query": "the string to search"
-      }
       },
+      "otherParam": 22
+    },
     "request": {
       "path": "/1/indexes/testIndex/query",
       "method": "POST",
-      "data": { "query": "the string to search" }, "searchParams": {
+      "body": { "query": "the string to search" }, "queryParameters": {
-        "offset": "42",
-        "limit": "21"
+        "otherParam": "22"
       }
     }
   }
 ]
 ```

 And that's it!
-If the name of the file matches a real `operationId` in the spec, then a test will be generated.
+If the name of the file matches an `operationId` in the spec, a test will be generated and will be calling the method name `operationId`.

+The list of `queryParameters` must match exactly the actual value, the CTS has to check the number of query parameters and the value of each.

 ## How to add a new language